David Anderson, Baron Anderson of Ipswich: Academic and charitable interests

-Since July 2019 Anderson has chaired Inter Mediate, a charity engaged in mediation and negotiation whose CEO is Jonathan Powell, and which focuses on some of the most difficult, dangerous and complex conflicts worldwide.
-He also chairs the Advisory Board of the UCL European Institute.
+Since July 2019 Anderson has chaired Inter Mediate, a charity founded by Jonathan Powell which works discreetly at the highest political levels to support complex negotiations and conflict resolution.
+Since Powell's appointment as the UK's National Security Adviser in December 2024, Inter Mediate's Executive Director has been Claire Hajaj.
+Anderson also chairs the advisory board of the UCL European Institute.
+He is a member of the Advisory Council of Transparency International UK and the Council of the cross-party law reform charity, JUSTICE.
+He was elected in 2024 as an Honorary Fellow of Downing College, Cambridge.

 Auld Alliance Trophy

 A native of Edinburgh, Anderson was the co-promoter, (with Patrick Caublot of Amiens Rugby Club) of the Auld Alliance Trophy.
 First awarded (to Scotland) in February 2018, and presented every year at the Six Nations rugby international between Scotland and France, the solid silver trophy commemorates the rugby players of both nations who lost their lives in the First World War.
 It bears the names of Anderson's great-great-uncle Eric Milroy (Scotland's captain in 1914, killed at Delville Wood in July 1916) and of his French counterpart, the aviator Marcel Burgun.